 9. Student Access to Official University Record

-Students have the right to inspect their Official University Record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
-Students have the right to have access to their financial assistance file, as maintained by the Financial Aid and Awards Office under the supervision of a staff member.
-Assessment reports and letters of reference submitted by third parties in support of students applying to Graduate programs will not be available for inspection.
-Students may inspect their Official University Record during normal office hours, and upon advance request in writing.
+Students have the right to inspect their official university record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
+Students have the right to have access to their financial assistance file, as maintained by Awards and Financial Aid under the supervision of a staff member.
+Assessment reports and letters of reference submitted by third parties in support of students applying to graduate programs will not be available for inspection.
+Students may inspect their official university record during normal office hours, and upon advance request in writing.
 When students inspect their original records, examination will be permitted only under conditions that will prevent alteration or mutilation.
-In the event of a dispute as to the accuracy of the information maintained in their Official University Record, a student may appeal to the Registrar.
+In the event of a dispute as to the accuracy of the information maintained in their official university record, a student may appeal to the Registrar.

 10. Registration After the Published Revision Deadline Date

-No graduate student is permitted to alter their registration for any course after the last date to revise registration as published in the Calendar except on the express written permission of the instructor and the Dean.
+No graduate student is permitted to alter their registration for any course after the last date to revise registration as published in the academic calendar, except on the express written permission of the instructor and the Dean.

 11. Change of Grade after Submission of Final Grades

 Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar.

 Graduate students may not repeat graduate courses except under exceptional circumstances and only with the approval of the Dean on the recommendation of the supervisory committee.
 In the event that a course is repeated, it is the second grade earned which will be used in the GPA calculation.

 13. Conferral of Degrees